 Did Not Pay Taxes on Foreign Income?

-If you did not pay taxes on your foreign income, such as English teaching assistants who do not make enough to be taxed in France or students who received a tax-free scholarship to study in another country, you may be able to use the Foreign Earned Income Exclusion (Form 2555) if you made less than $100,800 in 2015.
+If you did not pay taxes on your foreign income, such as English teaching assistants who do not make enough to be taxed in France or Spain or students who received a tax-free scholarship to study in another country, you may be able to use the Foreign Earned Income Exclusion (Form 2555) if you made less than $100,800 in 2015.
 (Teaching assistants, stop laughing/crying!)
 However, in order to claim this exclusion, you must be outside of the United States for at least 330 days of a twelve month period that includes part of 2015.
 This means that most assistants do not qualify, unless they managed to remain outside of the US for more than 35 days over a 365 day period.

 Photo Credit: John-Morgan via Compfight cc